-- Gradually wean yourself from prescription pain medication to Tylenol (if not allergic).
+- Take your pain medicine at least thirty minutes before physical therapy. - Gradually wean yourself from prescription medication to Tylenol (if not allergic).
 You may take two Tylenol in place of your prescription medication up to three to four times per day. - Patients with liver disease should consult with their OMOP physician or family doctor regarding the safety of Tylenol - Only ONE pain medication prescription will be provided after surgery. - Change your position every forty-five minutes throughout the day. - Use ice for pain control.
-Applying ice to your affected joint will decrease discomfort, but do not apply for more than twenty minutes each hour.
+Applying ice to your affected joint will decrease discomfort, but do not use for more than twenty minutes at a time each hour.
 You can use ice before and after your exercise program.